KillahPotatoes/KP-Liberation/README.md

 * Fixed: Enemy jets sometimes spawn on the ground instead flying
 * Fixed: ACE medical crate was empty and couldn't be recycled
 * Fixed: Slingloading while transport crates inside a helicopter causes the helicopter to slingload the loaded crates inside
+* Fixed: Some buildable paratroopers from some presets don't had a parachute

 ### 0.94
 * Added: Tanoa missionfile and vanilla apex preset